 Data visualization.
 Interactive dashboards built with React give the freedom to build reusable components without extra setup.
 Moreover, all the data in the charts can be updated 24/7 without delays.
-As for other perks that are associated with React development for data viz, developers use separate parts of the dashboard on both the client-side and the server-side.
+As for other perks that are associated with React.js development and data visualization services, developers use separate parts of the dashboard on both the client-side and the server-side.

 Social media platforms.
 That’s another common example of utilizing React for dynamic websites that need to serve thousands of concurrent users at a time.
 Relying on WebSockets to connect the client and server, React-based apps and websites support real-time data processing and leverage asynchronous I/O.

 Cross-platform mobile apps.
 Any web-based online business will eventually have to target mobile users on iOS or Android.
-That’s where React shines as it allows developers to leverage previously used architecture with React Native.
+That’s where React.js shines as it allows developers to build cross-platform applications, leveraging previously used architecture with React Native.
 Thus there is no need to reinvent the wheel but rather reuse the same UI blocks to write native apps.

-React enables us to speed up the development of clear UIs for data visualizations, web and mobile applications, SaaS apps, high-load systems, education portals, CRM, and ERP software solutions.
+React.js enables us to speed up the development of clear UIs for data visualization, web and custom mobile applications, SaaS apps, high-load systems, education portals, CRM, and ERP software solutions.
 In our portfolio, there are a variety of use cases that owe their success to this robust front-end development tool.

 a component-oriented architecture, which helps us to reduce development efforts;